mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## Client Behavior {#client}

-To request IP proxying, a send a CONNECT-IP request to the forwarding proxy indicating the target host and port in the ":authority" pseudo-header field.
-Host portion is either an IP literal encapsulated within square brackets, an IPv4 address in dotted-decimal form, or a registered name.
-Different that for the TCP-based CONNECT, CONNECT-IP does not trigger a connection establishment process from the proxy to the target host.
+To request IP proxying, the client sends a CONNECT-IP request to the forwarding proxy indicating the target host and port in the ":authority" pseudo-header field.
+The host portion is either an IP literal encapsulated within square brackets, an IPv4 address in dotted-decimal form, or a registered name.
+Different than for the TCP-based CONNECT, CONNECT-IP does not trigger a connection establishment process from the proxy to the target host.
 Therefore, the client does not need to wait for an HTTP response in order to send forwarding data.

 Forwarding data can either be send directly on the same HTTP stream as the CONNECT-IP request.
 In this case the Content-Length header is used to indicate the length of the first message of the forwarding data.
-An HTTP datagram encapsulated in a QUIC datagram can be send in the same QUIC packet.
+Or an HTTP datagram encapsulated in a QUIC datagram can be send in the same QUIC packet (see below).
 In this case the CONNECT-IP request MUST indicate the datagram flow ID in the Datagram-Flow-Id Header.

+### Datagram-based mode

 TODO: how to know the length of follow up message on the same stream.
 And also note the different properties of streams and datagrams, e.g regarding ordering and reliability.
 Also discuss if both stream data and datagram data can be used with the same forwaridng request.
 Is that needed ?
 Is there a use case for that?

+### Stream-based mode

 ## Proxy Behavior {#server}

+### IP address selection

 ## Examples